CymricNPG/arc42_logseq/pages/Quality Requirements.md

 	  See [Quality Requirements](https://docs.arc42.org/section-10/) in the arc42 documentation.
 - ## Quality Tree
 	- ==Hints==
+	  collapsed:: true
 		- **Content**
 		  The quality tree (as defined in ATAM -- Architecture Tradeoff Analysis Method) with quality/evaluation scenarios as leafs.
 		- **Motivation**
 		  The tree structure with priorities provides an overview for a sometimes large number of quality requirements.
 		- **Form**
 		  The quality tree is a high-level overview of the quality goals and requirements:
 			- tree-like refinement of the term \"quality\".
 Use \"quality\" or \"usefulness\" as a root
 			- a mind map with quality categories as main branches
 			- In any case the tree should include links to the scenarios of the following section.
 - ## Quality Scenarios
 	- ==Hints==
+	  collapsed:: true
 		- **Contents**
 		  Concretization of (sometimes vague or implicit) quality requirements using (quality) scenarios.